 240 - Women in the Arts: This course examines the role of women

-in Western art in regard to the production, promotion and consumption of art from
+in Western art in regard to the production, patronage and consumption of art from

 the Renaissance to the Modern era.
 Topics to be discussed will include the constraints